“Can I really increase my revenue with PR?”—ways to monetize PR

 PR as a Profit Center for Your Brand

 PR in itself may not immediately lead to an increase in your sales and revenue, but if you know how to monetize the media coverage that you get, it’s not impossible for PR to become a major profit driver for your business.
 As a business owner, it’s your job to squeeze every ounce of monetization opportunities out of your press coverage.
-Following the tips outlined above will provide you with a good jumpoff point to make sure that your media exposure equates to money in your bank account.
+Following these 5 Ways to Monetize PR will provide you with a good jump off point to make sure that your media exposure equates to money in your bank account.